PJ-BN/Skimlit/README.md

 - Conclusion

 Then this model converts the aritcal into categorize the artical and create a new artical mentioning the *Label and Sentence* format.

+This deep learning model can be visualized as following: